icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [MetroExtracts](https://www.interline.io/osm/extracts/) - Each day, OSM Extracts by Interline mirrors the entire OpenStreetMap planet and creates city and region sized extracts ready for download into formats ready for GIS.
 - [Overpass Turbo](https://overpass-turbo.eu/) -  Overpass Turbo is a web-based data mining tool for OpenStreetMap.
 It runs any kind of Overpass API query, shows the results on an interactive map, and allows users to export query data in the form of GeoJSON files (which may be converted to Shapefiles).
 It also provides helpful support for new users in the form of the "Wizard" tool.
 Using Overpass Turbo, you can query virtually any location globally using dedicated tags in Open Street Map.
 - [Humanitarian OpenStreetMap Tools & Data](https://www.hotosm.org/tools-and-data) - HOT provides a rich set of tools for the OSM community.
 An especially helpful tool is the [Export Tool](https://export.hotosm.org/en/v3/).
+- [Tasking Manager](https://tasks.hotosm.org/) - Tasking Manager is a platform where anybody can learn to use Open Street Map and contribute to mapping undermapped areas of the world.
+This work is critical for disaster preparation and resiliency in developing countries, so that aid workers and community members have access to accurate maps when disasters strike.

 ### Resilience and Natural Hazards